Workers’ Comp Temporary Disability Benefits Lawyer in Edison, NJ

 Let a lawyer at Rudnick, Addonizio, Pappa & Casazza defend you if you run into problems with your employer, their insurance company, a doctor or the Workers’ Compensation Board.

 Temporary disability insurance benefits from the State of New Jersey provide monetary compensation when you are temporarily unable to work because of an accident or illness that is NOT work-related, or because of pregnancy.
 To file a claim for TDI Benefits you must complete Form DS-1, available on the New Jersey Department of Labor’s website, or available through your employer or union.
 You have 30 days from the first day of your disability to file the form.
 If your claim is received late, you will have to show good cause why it was not filed timely; otherwise, your TDI Benefits can be reduced or denied.

 The law firm of Rudnick, Addonizio, Pappa & Casazza has handled disability and Workers’ Compensation cases for countless clients over the years – our lawyers can walk you through even the most complex workers’ comp claims and appeals processes.
 One of our skilled attorneys can also assist you with a denied Workers’ Compensation claim if your situation applies.

-Speak with an Experienced Temporary Disability Benefits Lawyer in Hazlet, NJ Today
+Speak with an Experienced Temporary Disability Benefits Attorney in Middletown, New Jersey

 The rules and regulations governing temporary disability benefits in New Jersey are numerous and complicated.
 Getting legal help is essential.
 The lawyers at Rudnick, Addonizio, Pappa & Casazza have years of experience handling Workers’ Compensation claims and appeals to help get injured workers the benefits they deserve Call an attorney today at 888-657-8883 to schedule your free consult, or fill out a contact form online.